tosolini-marion/tosolini-marion.github.io/_pages/research.md

 Research Description
 ======
 [Research Description]

 EN

 My thesis deals with the history of European borrowing operations.
-I study the instruments by which the Commission of the European Communities was empowered to borrow money on the financial markets.
+I study the instruments by which the Commission of the European Communities was empowered to borrow money in the financial markets.

 Using a political economy approach, I first analyse the negotiations of these instruments and I identify how the mechanisms were legitimised.
-Secondly, I focus on the establishment of the Commission's borrowing policy, by examining the financial techniques used by the Commission on the financial markets.
+Secondly, I focus on the establishment of the Commission's borrowing policy, by examining the financial techniques used by the Commission in the financial markets.

 FR